 - Switch off the heat and remove the cloves.

-- Place the shallot and mushroom mixture into a food processor.
-Roughly chop the mixture.
+- Place the mushroom mixture into a food processor.
+Roughly chop the mixture at the lowest setting.

 - Switch off the processor and add the vinegar and lemon juice and season to taste.